Machele-codez/Learning-React/socialape-functions/notes.md

         },
     });
 ```

-Then on a successful upload, we add the URL to the image (which is the user's profile image) to the user's firestore instance.
+Then on a successful upload, we update the user's Firestore instance's imageURL field to the URL of the uploaded image in the storage bucket (which is the user's profile image).

 ```js
 .then(() => {
     const imageURL = `https://firebasestorage.googleapis.com/v0/b/${config.storageBucket}/o/${imageFileName}?alt=media`;